Browse Previous Page | Table of Contents | Browse

 (e) Motions to Reconsider.
-A party intending to file a motion for reconsideration or to request other post-decision relief shall be filed within 10 days of the date on the written Notice of the order or decision, which shall be mailed by the clerk on the date of the Notice.
+A party intending to file a motion for reconsideration or to request other post-decision relief shall do so within 10 days of the date on the written Notice of the order or decision, which shall be mailed by the clerk on the date of the Notice.
 The Motion shall state, with particular clarity, points of law or fact that the court has overlooked or misapprehended and shall contain such argument in support of the Motion as the movant desires to present; but the motion shall not exceed 10 pages.
 To preserve issues for an appeal to the Supreme Court, an appellant must have given the court the opportunity to consider such issues; thus, to the extent that the court, in its decision, addresses matters not previously raised in the case, a party must identify any alleged errors concerning those matters in a motion under this rule to preserve such issues for appeal.
 A hearing on the motion shall not be permitted except by order of the court.

 (1) No Answer or Objection to a Motion for Reconsideration or other post-decision relief shall be required unless ordered by the court.

 (2) If a Motion for Reconsideration or other post-decision relief is granted, the court may revise its order or take other appropriate action without rehearing or may schedule a further hearing.

 (3) The filing of a motion for reconsideration or other post-decision relief shall not stay any order of the court unless, upon specific written request, the court has ordered such a stay.